jhudsl/tidyversecourse/docs/05-prediction.md

 - The `repeats` argument specifies if any samples should be repeated across folds - default is `FALSE`
 - The `strata` argument specifies a variable to stratify samples across folds - just like in `initial_split()`.

-Again, because these are created at random, we need to use the base `set.seed()` function in order to obtain the same results each time we knit this document.
+Again, because these are created at random, we need to use the base `set.seed()` function in order to obtain the same results each time.

 Remember that only the training data is used to create the cross validation samples.